RuBru/cactus-blog/source/_posts/personality.md

 Reading through it, I felt that it did not fully reflect myself (as I do not consider myself traditional and inflexible), but some parts felt accurate.

-What's interesting, is that ~5 years ago when I filled this test I was categorized in a completely different persoanlity type: ENTP - Debater.
+Weirdly, ~5 years ago when I filled this test I was categorized in a completely different persoanlity type: ENTP - Debater.
 And also then I did not feel it was accurate.